jarrodrumsey/jarrodrumsey/README.md

 - ❓ Feel free to reach out with any questions.

-- ⚡ Fun fact: I'd rather use multi-line comment syntax (/* */) over any other variation.
+- ⚡ Fun fact: I prefer to comment using multi-line comment syntax (/* */) whenever required.

 <br/>